tgenman/STEM_vault/notes/math/algebra/abstract/Isomorphism.md

 START
 math_complex
-TITLE: Isomorphism
+FRONT: Isomorphism
-DESCRIPTION: A [[Homomorphism|homomorphism]] that is also [[Bijective mapping property (function)|bijective]].
+BACK: A [[Homomorphism|homomorphism]] that is also [[Bijective mapping property (function)|bijective]].
 Each element in one structure corresponds to exactly one element in another, preserving all operations.
 FORMULA: For operation $\ast$ in $A$ and $\circ$ in $B$: $\phi(x \ast y) = \phi(x) \circ \phi(y)$ where $\phi$ is bijective
 ADDITIONAL:
 ID: 1747395543806